kreativdermarios/RDoer/README.md

     <script src="libsjs/ajaxLibClick.js"></script>

 Although the website's contact page you should put this piece of code.
-It must be configured with the address of the app, for it to receive by post the form data
+It must be configured with the address of the app rails, for it to receive by POST the form data.
+You must also have a "div" with id = "load_consulta" to show the result of the form submission.

     <script>
     $( "form" ).submit(function( event ) {